aajmani/INFM600/README.md

 This data set has been created as a part of Information Organization Assignment for INFM 600, Fall 2015, University of Maryland.

+**Maryland_IRS_SOI_Tax_Stats.xls**

+This data set provides information on SOI Tax Stats - Individual Income Tax by Zipcode for Maryland State.
+It includes details about Number of Returns, Number of joint returns, Number of exceptions, Number of dependents etc. Zipcode and Child Tax credit columns have been referred for driving useful analysis.

 **Processing Documentation**

 Processing Documentation provides the step by step instruction to merge the Howard_County_Day_Care_Centers.xls (Focal data set) with Maryland_Population_Zipcode.xls.